 The short tour is about 1 hour long and it covers locations such as Old Town Square, Republika Square, Powder Tower, the Dancing House, the Charles Bridge, Prague Castle, New Town Hall and more.

 On their 2 hour trip, you can expect to see additional landmarks like the Royal Summer House, Lesser Town, Jewish Town and more.

 You’ll also have the opportunity to stop at Prague Castle and take a look around!

 Finally, the longest option they offer is about 3 ½ hours in length and visitors will have the chance to jump off and enjoy a guided walking tour across the Charles Bridge to the Old Town Square.

-In addition to their hop-on-hop-off bus tours, this company also offers fully guided trips around the city.
+In addition to its hop-on-hop-off bus tours, this company also offers fully guided trips around the city.